Deploying, Managing and Securing "the Last Windows:" Windows 10 for Win 7 Professionals

 The class works from PowerPoint presentations and hands-on exercises.
 Every attendee gets a printed copy of the PowerPoints.
 All of the demonstrations are explained clearly in the PowerPoint, so you can reproduce them after class!

-We will soon offer this class as a public seminar at locations around the US – check www.minasi.com/pubsems.htm to find out when we’ll start public seminars.
-But you needn't wait for the public classes, as Mark can come to your organization to teach it on-site.
-On-site classes offer you the flexibility to lengthen or shorten the class, add hands-on labs, modify the course's focus and zero in on your group's specific needs.
-For more info, please contact out office at (757) 426-1431 between noon and five PM Eastern time or email email@example.com to discuss scheduling and fees.
+Unfortunately we no longer run public seminars, but Mark would love to come teach the class at your location.
+On-site classes offer you the flexibility to lengthen or shorten the class, modify the course's focus and zero in on your group's specific needs.
+For more info, please email firstname.lastname@example.org to discuss scheduling and fees.